Two Characterizations of Geometrically Infinite Actions on Gromov Hyperbolic Spaces: Introduction

 \begin{theorem} Suppose that a group $G$ admits a non-elementary proper action on a proper Gromov hyperbolic space $X$.
 Then the action is geometrically infinite if and only if there exists an escaping sequence of hyperbolic elements in $G$. \end{theorem}

 The corresponding result for Kleinian groups was proved by Bonahon \cite{bonahon-bouts} and was recently generalized to pinched negatively curved manifolds by Kapovich and Liu \cite{KL19}.
 In contrast to these works, our approach relies only on elementary arguments in hyperbolic geometry and does not invoke the Margulis lemma.
+In detail, we define a region that acts as a horoball (see Section~\ref{horoballConstruction}) and use Lemma~\ref{producingHyperbolicElements} to directly obtain a hyperbolic element of word length $2$, thus circumventing the essential obstacle in previous works.

 Following the strategy of Bishop \cite{Bishop96} for Kleinian groups, we derive the second characterization of geometric infiniteness from Theorem \ref{geometricallyFiniteNearOrbit}.
 This refines the result of Beardon and Maskit \cite{BeaMas} in terms of non-conical limit sets.